eYSIP-2018/Text_to_Image-Video_synthesis_using_GANs/videogeneration/readme.md

-## This folder includes all the code that is neccessary to run videogeneration
+## generation of vidoes
+Visit the wiki page with the same title to learn more about this code.